DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 Or you may be eligible to apply for a new [teacher degree apprenticeship (TDA)](/train-to-be-a-teacher/teaching-degree-apprenticeships).
 This means you'll work in a school and earn a salary while getting a bachelor’s degree and QTS.
 So you will not have to pay tuition fees.

-Applications for the new TDAs are expected to open in autumn 2024 for both primary and secondary, with training due to start in autumn 2025.

 ## What can you teach?

 Your degree can be in any subject to teach primary or secondary.
 For secondary courses, your provider will also want to make sure you have a good knowledge of the subject you're applying to teach.